franzinc/nfs/README.md

 incredible technical difficulties we faced in configuring them on Windows.

-It runs on Microsoft Windows XP and later (including Windows 8 and Server 2003, 2008 and 2012).
+It runs on Microsoft Windows 7 and later (including Windows 8 and Server 2008 and 2012).

 This source code is licensed under the terms of the [Lisp Lesser GNU Public License](http://opensource.franz.com/preamble.html), known as